 - Anticipate the change.
 And build the modification into a settlement agreement.
 Consider the benefits of settlement now with future modification already resolved versus the Court’s inability to decide now a future amount of child support and potential future modification litigation.

 - Be aware of filing deadlines.
-The October 1, 2021 changes apply to cases filed on and after October 1, 2021.
+These changes apply to cases filed on and after July 1, 2022.
 Not cases filed before.
-If necessary to file before October 1, 2021, consider requesting a deviation and include that in your Court pleadings or motion.
+If necessary to file before then, consider requesting a deviation and include that in your Court pleadings or motion.

 - Consider retroactivity.
 When weighing filing deadlines, consider that child support and changes to child support can only be awarded dating back to the date the request is filed with the court (Family Law Article §12-104).
 Rose v.
 Rose, 236 Md.App.
 117 (2018) (FN 1), recognizes that parties’ settlement agreements can require retroactive modification of child support to a date before a request is filed with the Court as well as periodic recalculation of child support.
 Consider building this into your settlement to avoid a foreseeable request for modification.